OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-new/overview.md

 Initial Workspace (<a href="../images/eclipse-workspace-0.png">see full-size image</a>)
 </p>**

-Because the `.project` files have already been created and are included in the repository, a general import of existing project can occur and Eclipse will figure out other information such as whether a Java project.
+Because the Eclipse `.project` files have already been created and are included in the repository, a general import of existing project can occur and Eclipse will figure out other information such as whether a Java project.
 Use the ***File / Import...*** menu to start an import, as shown in the following figure.